 Eating: Eat a low-fat meal two to four hours before giving.

 Drinking: Drink lots of water or juice before and after donating.
-Avoid alcoholic beverages for 12 hours before and after donating.
+Avoid alcoholic beverages and caffeine products for 12 hours before and after donating.

 Strenuous activity: Avoid for 12 hours after donating.
 Individuals with a hazardous or strenuous job should donate at the end of their work shift.
 Avoid lifting or pulling with the arm used for donation for 24 hours.

 To help better serve you, we’ve compiled a list of the questions most commonly asked by donors.
 If you do not see your question listed below, please call 1-888-480-8200.

 At least 16 years of age (must have written parental consent).
 At age 17, you may give independently.
 There is no upper age limit.
 All donors at Carter BloodCare must bring a valid photo ID.
 Donors must weigh at least 110 pounds.
 Potential donors must be feeling well and healthy on the day of donating.
 Check the standard eligibility guidelines here.

 The Food and Drug Administration (FDA) has revised the eligibility guidelines for previously deferred blood donors.
 For more information on these changes, click here.